Mark Billman

-Mark Billman (March 10, 1905 – May 30, 1933) was an American racecar driver.
+Mark W. Billman (March 10, 1905 – May 30, 1933) was an American racing driver.
 He was killed 79 laps into the 1933 Indianapolis 500, his only Championship Car start.

-Fatal accident
+Death

 On his seventy-ninth lap of the 1933 Indianapolis 500, Billman in the Kemp-Mannix Special skidded on the southeast turn, hit the outside wall and finally came to rest with the car astride the wall.
 He was pinned between the left front wheel and the wall and it took 20 minutes to get him out.
-His left arm was torn off, both legs were broken and he was internally injured.
-In spite of blood transfusions, he died an hour later.
+He suffered massive internal injuries, and died in hospital a short while later.